 Legislative history: Local Law 117 of 2020.

+Add a new Section 28-320.3.10.1, which includes the comprehensive legislative history for this section.

 §28-320.3.10.1 Additional time for certain covered buildings.
 A covered building where at least one dwelling unit is required by law or by an agreement with a governmental entity to be regulated in accordance with the emergency tenant protection act of 1974, the rent stabilization law of 1969, or the local emergency housing rent control act of 1962, but that is not a rent regulated accommodation pursuant to this article, may delay compliance with annual building emissions limits until January 1, 2026, and submission of the first report required by section 28-320.3.7 until May 1, 2027.

 Legislative history: Local Law 116 of 2020

+Add a new Section 28-320.5.1, which includes the comprehensive legislative history for this section.

 §28-320.5.1.
 Reporting on outreach and education.
 By June 1, 2021, and by June 1 in every year thereafter, the office of building energy and emissions performance shall submit a report to the mayor and the speaker of the council, detailing the outreach and education efforts made pursuant to section 28-320.5, including, but not limited to information provided about incentive programs and other sources of funding.
 Such report shall also include the number of staff members working at the office of building energy and emissions performance.

 Legislative history: Local Law 117 of 2020.